anamulislamshamim/bloom_filter_with_3_hash_3_bit_array/README.md

-Perfect 👌 — let’s go step by step.
-You want to **understand Bloom Filter** deeply, so I’ll explain as if I’m teaching you in a Google mentorship session.

----

 ### 🔹 What is a Bloom Filter?

 A **Bloom Filter** is a **probabilistic data structure** used to test if an element **might be in a set**.